-4. ACCEPTANCE, MAINTENANCE AND REPAIR.
-Lessee has inspected and knows the condition of the Premises and accepts the same in their present condition (subject to ordinary wear, tear and deterioration in the event the term commences after the date hereof and to the rights of present or former occupant or occupants, if any, to remove reasonable movable property), including the interior walls.
-Lessee will return the premises to the City, undamaged except for reasonable wear and tear.
-All maintenance and repair of the building and parking surface(s) during the period of the Lease shall be the responsibility of Lessor, except only as expressly set forth in this Lease.

-5. HAZARDOUS SUBSTANCES AND WASTES.
-Lessee agrees that it will not keep, ship to, ship from, permit or generate any Hazardous Material on the leased Premises without the expressed consent of the Lessor.
-"Hazardous Material, shall mean (i) "Hazardous Substances" as defined by the Comprehensive Environmental Response Compensation and Liability Act (CERCLA) s42 U.S.C. s9601 et seq.; (ii) "Hazardous Wastes."
-As defined by the Resource Conservation and Recovery Act (RCRA), s42 U.S.C. s6902 et seq.; (iii) "Hazardous Waste," as that term is defined by the Missouri Hazardous Waste Management Law, RSMO Section 260.350 et seq.; (iv) any pollutant or contaminant or hazardous, dangerous or toxic chemicals, materials or substances within the meaning of any other applicable federal, state or local law, regulation, ordinance or requirement (including consent decrees and administrative orders) relating to or imposing liability or standards of conduct concerning any hazardous, toxic or dangerous waste, substance or material, all as amended or hereafter amended, (v) more than 100 gallons of crude oil or any fraction thereof which is liquid at standard conditions of temperature and pressure (60) degrees Fahrenheit and 14.7 pounds per square inch absolute, except for 2000 gallons of recycled oil used for the purpose of heating the premises, (vi) any radioactive material, including any source, special nuclear or by-product material as defined at 42 U.S.C S 2011 et seq., as amended or hereafter amended; and (vii) asbestos in any form or condition.

-6. POSSESSION AT BEGINNING OF TERM.
-Lessor shall use due diligence to give possession as nearly as possible at the beginning of the term of this Lease and rent shall abate pro rata for the period of any delay in so doing.
-Lessee shall make no other claim against Lessor for any such delay.

-7. QUIET ENJOYMENT.
-Lessor covenants and agrees that the Lessee on paying the rents and observing and keeping the covenants, agreements and stipulations of this lease agreement, on its part to be kept, shall lawfully, peacefully and quietly hold, occupy and enjoy said demised Premises during the demised term without hindrance, objection or molestation.

-8. LESSOR'S RIGHT OF ENTRY.
-Lessor or Lessor's agent may enter the Premises at reasonable hours to examine the same, to do anything Lessor may be required to do hereunder or which Lessor may deem necessary for the good of the Premises and (during the last 60 days of the lease only) to display the property to prospective tenants.

-9. UTILITIES AND SERVICES.
-Lessee shall pay for utilities and common area maintenance (CAM), which are included in rent amount under Section 2 and as calculated in Exhibit A. Other services such as trash removal, security, lawn care and snow removal will be the responsibility of the Lessor.
-Any other services needed with respect to the Lessee's use of the Premises will be the responsibility of Lessee.
+- 5. ACCEPTANCE, MAINTENANCE, AND REPAIR.
+Lessee has inspected and knows the condition of the Premises and accepts the same in their present (subject to ordinary wear, tear, and deterioration in the event the term commences after the date hereof and to the rights of present or former occupant or occupants, if any, to remove reasonable moveable property), including the interior walls.
+Lessee will return the premises to the Lessor, undamaged except for reasonable wear and tear. - 6.
+HAZARDOUS SUBSTANCES AND WASTES.
+Lessee agrees that it will not keep, ship to, ship from, permit, or generate any Hazardous Material on the Leased Premises without the express consent of the Lessor.
+"Hazardous Material" shall mean (i) "Hazardous Substances" as defined by the Comprehensive Environmental Response Compensation and Liability Act (CERCLA), 42 U.S.C.
+Sections 9601 et seq.; (ii) "Hazardous Wastes", as defined by the Resource Conservation and Recovery Act (RCRA), 42 U.S.C.
+Sections 6902 et seq.; (iii) "Hazardous Waste," as that term is defined by the Missouri Hazardous Waste Management Law, RSMO Section 260.350, et seq.; (iv) any pollutant or contaminant or hazardous, dangerous or toxic chemicals, materials or substances within the meaning of any other applicable federal, state or local law, regulation, ordinance or requirement (including consent decrees and administrative orders) relating to, or imposing liability or standards of conduct concerning, any hazardous, toxic or dangerous waste, substance or material, all as amended or hereafter amended; (v) more than 100 gallons of crude oil or any fraction thereof which is liquid at standard conditions of temperature and pressure (60) degrees Fahrenheit and 14.7 pounds per square inch absolute, except for 2000 gallons of recycled oil used for the purpose of heating the premises; (vi) any radioactive material, including any source, special nuclear or byproduct material as defined at 42 U.S.C S 2011 et seq., as amended or hereafter amended; and (vii) asbestos in any form or condition. - 7.
+POSSESSION AT THE BEGINNING OF TERM.
+Lessor took possession of the premises at the commencement of the term of the Original Lease and has maintained possession during the holdover period when the Original Lease expired and the execution of this Lease. - 8.
+QUIET ENJOYMENT.
+Lessor covenants and agrees that the Lessee on paying the rents and observing and keeping the covenants, agreements, and stipulations of this lease agreement, on its part to be kept, shall lawfully, peacefully, and quietly hold, occupy and enjoy said demised Premises during the demised term without hindrance, objection or molestation. - 9.
+LESSOR'S RIGHT OF ENTRY.
+Lessor or Lessor's agent may enter the Premises at reasonable hours to examine the same, to do anything Lessor may be required to do hereunder or which Lessor may deem necessary for the good of the Premises and (during the last 60 days of the Lease only) to display the property to prospective tenants. - 10.
+UTILITIES AND SERVICES.
+Lessee shall pay for all gas and electricity from the commencement of the term and delivering possession.
+Trash removal and cleaning for leased space will be the responsibility of the Lessee.
+Any other services needed with respect to the Lessee's use of the Premises will be the responsibility of the Lessee. - 11.
+ALTERATIONS.
+Lessee shall not make any material alterations or additions (hereinafter "Improvements") in or to the Premises, without the prior written consent of Lessor.
+Such consent shall not be unreasonably withheld.
+Lessee shall make or cause Lessee's Contractor to make all approved improvements in accordance with all applicable Federal, State, and Local laws.